Scullin

 An assessment of population growth drivers in Scullin reveals an overall ranking slightly below national averages considering recent, and medium term trends

-Scullin's population, as of August 2025, is approximately 3,055 people.
-This figure represents a decrease of 14 individuals since the 2021 Census, which recorded a population of 3,069.
-The ABS estimated resident population for June 2024 was 3,040, with an additional 17 validated new addresses since the Census date contributing to this change.
-This results in a population density ratio of 2,136 persons per square kilometer, higher than the average across national locations assessed by AreaSearch.
-While Scullin experienced a 0.5% decline since the census, the SA3 area saw a 2.4% growth, indicating differing population trends.
-Overseas migration drove recent population growth in the area, contributing approximately 56.4% of overall gains.
+Scullin's population, as per AreaSearch's analysis, was approximately 3,055 by August 2025.
+This figure represents a decrease of 14 people from the 2021 Census total of 3,069, indicating a 0.5% decline.
+This change is inferred from the estimated resident population of 3,040 in June 2024 and an additional 17 validated new addresses since the Census date.
+The population density ratio was 2,136 persons per square kilometer, higher than the average across national locations assessed by AreaSearch.
+While Scullin experienced a 0.5% decline since the census, the SA3 area as a whole saw a 2.4% growth, demonstrating contrasting population trends.
+Overseas migration contributed approximately 56.4% of overall population gains in recent periods for the area.

-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data and years post-2032, age group growth rates from the ACT Government's SA2 area projections are adopted, using 2022 as the base year.
-Future population trends indicate an overall decline, with the area's population projected to decrease by 266 persons by 2041.
-However, specific age cohorts are expected to grow, notably the 85 and over age group, which is projected to increase by 36 people.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
+For areas not covered by this data and years post-2032, age group growth rates from the ACT Government's SA2 area projections are adopted, also using 2022 as a base year.
+Future population trends indicate an overall decline by 266 persons by 2041.
+However, specific age cohorts are expected to grow, notably the 85 and over age group, projected to expand by 36 people.

 Frequently Asked Questions - Population